aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/shapes-in-charts/_index.md

 One way to highlight important information in a report is to use a text box.
 For example, enter text to highlight the company name or to indicate the geographic region with the highest sales.
 The [**Aspose::Cells::Drawing::ShapeCollection**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shapecollection/) class provides a method named [**AddTextBoxInChart**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shapecollection/addtextboxinchart/), which is used to add a text box control to a chart.
 Following is the parameters list used for the method:

 - **top** – the vertical offset of the text box from the upper left corner in units of 1/4000 of the chart area.
-- **left** – the vertical offset of text box from the upper left corner in units of 1/4000 of the chart area.
+- **left** – the horizontal offset of the text box from the upper left corner in units of 1/4000 of the chart area.
-- **height** – the height of text box, in units of 1/4000 of the chart area.
+- **height** – the height of the text box, in units of 1/4000 of the chart area.
 - **width** – the width of the text box, in units of 1/4000 of the chart area.

 The method returns [**Aspose::Cells::Drawing::TextBox**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/textbox/) object.
 The [**TextBox**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/textbox/) class represents a text box in the chart.

 The following example shows how to add a text box to a chart.
 The example uses the previous designer file (**exp_piechart.xls**) which has a chart in it.
 We use this file to insert a text box into the chart to show the chart title.
-Below is the original code for adding text box to the chart.
+Below is the original code for adding a text box to the chart.

 ```cpp
 #include <iostream>